awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/vpc-permissions.md

 # VPC Application Permissions<a name="vpc-permissions"></a>

 This section describes the permission policies your application will need to work with your VPC\.
-For more information about using permissions policies, see [Identity and Access Management](how-iam.md)\.
+For more information about using permissions policies, see [Identity and Access Management for Amazon Kinesis Data Analytics](security-iam.md)\.

 The following permissions policy grants your application the necessary permissions to interact with a VPC\.
 To use this permission policy, add it to your application's execution role\.